 Jürgen Schadeberg

-24.07.24 > 31.08.24
+24.07.24 > 28.09.24

 Jürgen Schadeberg

-Icon of South African Photograph
+Icon of South African Photography

 The artist was born in Berlin and grew up under the Nazi regime.
 His actress mother married a British soldier during the war and the family emigrated to South Africa.
 Schadeberg arrived in South Africa at the age of 18 and found a job as the photographer for Drum Magazine, at the time the only publication for black South Africans.
 The artist went on to take some of the most iconic photos in South African history.